Packet Radio Build Part 1 – Windows Server Configuration for a Packet Node

 We will now download, and use the second tool “ShutUp10”, which helps us further eliminate unnecessary resource usage and tracking.
 First download the tool from here: Free Download O&O ShutUp10++ – O&O Software GmbH.
 Once downloaded, right click the file and press “Run as Administrator”.

 Once it’s open, click “Actions” on the top menu, and choose “Apply all Settings”.
-You may get a warning, but really we don’t need any of the options enabled on this server for it’s use.
+You may get a warning, but really we don’t need any of the options enabled on this server for it’s use EXCEPT ALLOW APP ACCESS TO MICROPHONE.
+Make sure to go down manually and turn that option back off (red) as we need it for our TNCs.

 Once that is done give your server a restart, and take a break.
 You’ve earned it.